meta-tech/pws-auth/README.md

   a session token representing the session id
 * noise data to be removed

-the complete token is valid only if obfuscate part can be rebuild
+The complete token is valid only if obfuscate part can be rebuild.
-this simple mecanism ensure that **sessionId** is valid and can be safety load
+This simple mecanism ensure that **sessionId** is valid and can be safety load

 Authenticator 's configuration comes with a `hash.session.index` and `hash.noise.length` values wich can be redefined to move the session token part into the complete token